Xetibo/ReSet-Doc/sections/introduction.typ

 and explained in @PluginSystemEvaluation.
 Other features and improvements are discussed in/*@sometime*/.
 The implementation details can be found in/*@somewhere*/.
-The results of this thesis will be discussed in/*@somehow*/ and potential future work are mentioned in/*@somewhereelse*/.
+The results of this thesis will be discussed in/*@somehow*/ and potential future work is mentioned in/*@somewhereelse*/.

 #subsection("Potential")
 This thesis has the potential to introduce new functionality for users of